bhargaviHQ/almostsql/USER_GUIDE.md

    - Queries involving `DELETE`, `UPDATE`, or `ALTER` require user confirmation to prevent accidental changes.

 - Query History and Reversion:
-   - View past queries in the “Query History” expander.
+   - View past queries in the "Query History" expander.
    - Click **"Revert to Version X"** to undo a query.
    - Use **"Clear History"** to reset the history.